 When Leaders “Quiet Work” Through Vacation, Everyone Pays the Price

 There’s a new buzzword floating through corporate circles: quiet working.
-The term originally pointed to employees working during scheduled time off.
+What is Quiet Working?
+Quiet working is a term originally pointed to employees working during scheduled time off.
 Not just scanning emails or fielding the odd emergency, but actively contributing from behind the scenes, without telling anyone.
 But let’s flip the lens.
-What happens when it’s not frontline employees doing this, but […]
+What happens when […]

 Quiet Cracking: When the Pressure at Work Becomes Too Much

 There’s a new workplace trend making the rounds, and unlike its predecessors, quiet quitting, bare-minimum Mondays, or even rage applying, this one comes with a visible crack.
 Literally.
-It’s called quiet cracking, and it describes a moment when an employee, pushed past their limits, begins to visibly unravel.
-They’re not screaming.
-They’re not quitting.
-But […]
+It’s called quiet cracking.
+What is Quiet Cracking?
+Quiet Cracking describes a moment when an employee, pushed past their limits, begins to visibly unravel.
+They’re not screaming. […]

 Workplace Fashion – The Gen Z Workplace Revolution